-Key Audit Matter How our audit addressed the key audit matter Expected credit loss allowance against financing As at 31 December, 2024, the gross financing of the Group was Saudi Riyals ("SAR") 99,441 million (2023: SAR 83,573 million) against which an expected credit loss ("ECL") allowance of SAR 2,529 million (2023: SAR 2,793 million) was maintained.
-We considered this as a key audit matter, as the determination of ECL involves significant estimation and management judgment and this has a material impact on the consolidated financial statements of the Group.
-The key areas of judgment include: 1.
-Categorisation of financing into stages 1, 2 and 3 based on the identification of: (a) exposures with a significant increase in credit risk ("SICR") since their origination; and (b) individually impaired / defaulted exposures.
-The Group has also applied additional judgments to identify and estimate the likelihood of borrowers that may have experienced SICR.
-2. Assumptions used in the ECL model for determining probability of default ("PD"), loss given default ("EGD") and exposure at default ("EAD") including but not limited to assessment of financial condition of the counterparties, expected future cash flows, developing and incorporating forward looking assumptions, macroeconomic factors and the associated scenarios and expected probability weightages.
-We obtained and updated our understanding of management's assessment of ECL allowance against financing including the Group's internal rating model, accounting policy, model methodology including any key changes made during the year, if any.
-We compared the Group's accounting policy for ECL allowance and the ECL methodology with the requirements of IFRS 9.
-We assessed the design and implementation, and tested the operating effectiveness of the key controls (including relevant "TT" general and application controls) over: the ECL model, including governance over the model, and any model updates performed during the period, including approval of the respective oversight committee of key inputs, assumptions and post model adjustments, if any; the classification of financing into stages 1, 2 and 3 and timely identification of SICR and the determination of default / individually impaired exposures; the IT systems and applications supporting the ECL model; and the integrity of data inputs into the ECL model.
-For a sample of customers, we assessed: the internal ratings determined by management based on the Group's internal rating model and considered these assigned ratings in light of external market conditions and available industry information.
-We also assessed that these were consistent with the ratings used as input in the ECL model; and management's computation of ECL;
+How our audit addressed the key audit matter

+- We obtained and updated our understanding of management's assessment of ECL allowance against financing including the Group's internal rating model, accounting policy, model methodology including any key changes made during the year, if any. - 2.
+We compared the Group's accounting policy for ECL allowance and the ECL methodology with the requirements of IFRS 9. - 3.
+We assessed the design and implementation, and tested the operating effectiveness of the key controls (including relevant "IT" general and application controls) over: the ECL model, including governance over the model, and any model updates performed during the period, including approval of the respective oversight committee of key inputs, assumptions and post model adjustments, if any. - the classification of financing into stages 1, 2 and 3 and timely identification of SICR and the determination of default / individually impaired exposures; - the IT systems and applications supporting the ECL model; and - the integrity of data inputs into the ECL model. - 4.
+For a sample of customers, we assessed: - the internal ratings determined by management based on the Group's internal rating model and considered these assigned ratings in light of external market conditions and available industry information.
+We also assessed that these were consistent with the ratings used as input in the ECL model; and - managements computation of ECL. - 5.
+For selected customers, we assessed management's assessment of recoverable cash flows, including the impact of collateral, and other sources of repayment, if any. - 6.
+We assessed the appropriateness of the Group's criteria for the determination of SICR and identification of "default" or "individually impaired" exposures; and their classification into stages.
+Furthermore, for a sample of exposures, we assessed the appropriateness of the staging classification of the Group's financing portfolio. - 7.
+We assessed the governance process implemented and the qualitative factors considered by the Group when applying any overlays, or making any adjustment to the output from the ECL model, due to data or model limitations or otherwise. - 8.
+We assessed the reasonableness of the underlying assumptions used by the Group in the ECL model including forward looking assumptions, keeping in view the uncertainty and volatility in economic scenarios. - 9.
+We tested the completeness and accuracy of data supporting the ECL calculations as at 31 December 2024.